mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 **DOCKING CLAMP**
-A docking clamp allows a spacecraft to carry another vessel on the exterior of its hull, typically a small craft such as a ship’s boat or fighter.
+A docking clamp allows a spacecraft to carry another vessel on the exterior of its hull, typically a small craft such as a ship's boat or fighter.
 This permits a ship to carry auxiliary craft without consuming valuable interior space.

-A ship’s Thrust and jump capability must be recalculated when another ship occupies its docking clamp, using the combined tonnage of both ships.
+A ship's Thrust and jump capability must be recalculated when another ship occupies its docking clamp, using the combined tonnage of both ships.
 This likely means the manoeuvre drive will be operating at a